gotpop-platform/.github/profile/README.md

 **Welcome!**

-This is the central location for things platform related.
+This is the central location for things GotPop platform related.